-Risk: Failure to engage with service users and individual citizens, leading to not doing things correctly
+Risk: Failure to engage effectively with service users and individual citizens leads to prioritisation and poor decision making

-- The purpose of the Council's Engagement Strategy is to ensure that the Council receives the views of the public and other stakeholders as appropriate, with the Communication and Engagement Service supporting services to consult using a suitable method. - All elements of the Engagement Strategy have been achieved. - Arrangements are in place so that groups and cohorts such as young people, LGBT+ people, ethnic minorities, refugees, adults with learning disabilities and Gwynedd businesses can be effectively engaged. - Arrangements are in place in conjunction with the Research and Information Service to ensure that supported service level projects meet the Council's principles of engagement. - Over 700 individuals are now members of the new Residents Panel established following the introduction of GDPR legislation.
+- A range of corporate engagement procedures have been established to ensure that the Council receives the views of the public and other stakeholders as appropriate. - Arrangements are in place to ensure that the Council's corporate engagement exercises reach groups and cohorts such as young people, LGBT+ people, ethnic minorities, refugees, adults with learning disabilities and Gwynedd businesses can be effectively engaged. - The responsibility of the Research and Information Service is to support individual services to engage in the most appropriate way.